NXT Gold Rush (2025)

-The 2025 Gold Rush is an ongoing two-part professional wrestling television special co-produced by WWE, Total Nonstop Action Wrestling (TNA), and Lucha Libre AAA Worldwide (AAA) for wrestlers from WWE's NXT and Evolve brand divisions, TNA, and AAA.
-This is the second Gold Rush event and the first since 2023.
-It is taking place at The Theater at Madison Square Garden in New York City, New York on November 18, 2025.
-It is airing as special episodes of NXT on The CW with the first part airing live and the second part airing on tape delay on November 25.
+The 2025 Gold Rush was a two-part professional wrestling television special co-produced by WWE, Total Nonstop Action Wrestling (TNA), and Lucha Libre AAA Worldwide (AAA) for wrestlers from WWE's NXT and Evolve brand divisions, TNA, and AAA.
+This was the second Gold Rush event and the first since 2023.
+It took place at The Theater at Madison Square Garden in New York City, New York on November 18, 2025.
+It aired as special episodes of NXT on The CW with the first part airing live and the second part airing on tape delay on November 25.

-Similar to the inaugural 2023 event, the event is themed around championships.
-While the 2023 event mainly focused on NXT's championships, the 2025 event is additionally featuring championship matches from WWE's developmental brand Evolve, partner promotion TNA, and sister promotion AAA.
+Similar to the inaugural 2023 event, the event was themed around championships.
+While the 2023 event mainly focused on NXT's championships, the 2025 event additionally featured championship matches from WWE's developmental brand Evolve, partner promotion TNA, and sister promotion AAA.
+The event featured Trick Williams' final NXT appearance before getting called up to WWE's main roster.

 Production

 Background

-The event is taking place at The Theatre at Madison Square Garden in Manhattan.
+The event took place at The Theatre at Madison Square Garden in Manhattan.

 In June 2023, the American professional wrestling promotion WWE produced a two-part television special for its developmental brand NXT titled Gold Rush, which aired as special episodes of NXT on the USA Network.
 The event was mainly themed around championship matches.
 On October 25, 2025, during NXT Halloween Havoc, WWE announced a second Gold Rush special of NXT, now on The CW.
-The event is being held at The Theater at Madison Square Garden in New York City, New York on November 18, 2025, with the first part airing live and the second part airing on tape delay on November 25.
-The event is also a crossover with WWE's Evolve brand, sister promotion Lucha Libre AAA Worldwide (AAA), and partner promotion Total Nonstop Action Wrestling (TNA).
-Like the original event, the 2025 event is themed around championship matches, including titles from Evolve, AAA, and TNA.
+The event was held at The Theater at Madison Square Garden in New York City, New York on November 18, 2025, with the first part airing live and the second part airing on tape delay on November 25.
+The event was also a crossover with WWE's Evolve brand, sister promotion Lucha Libre AAA Worldwide (AAA), and partner promotion Total Nonstop Action Wrestling (TNA).
+Like the original event, the 2025 event was themed around championship matches, including titles from Evolve, AAA, and TNA.